 Wandering around Bao Loc city, don’t forget to stop by Thanh Mau Cathedral, one of the most popular attractions in the city.

-From the outside, it looks quite similar to Notre Dame Cathedral in Ho Chi Minh City.
-However, when you enter, you’ll see the differences in miniature trees.
+From the outside, it looks pretty similar to Notre Dame Cathedral in Ho Chi Minh City.
+However, you’ll see the differences in miniature trees when you enter.

-The cathedral is designed in a symmetrical architectural style, creating a very dignified setting.
+The cathedral is designed in a symmetrical architectural style, creating a dignified setting.

 Madagui Forest City